ygemici/osz/docs/messages.md

 From userspace the message queue routines can be accessed via `syscall` instruction on x86_64 platform.
 The low level user library builds on it (basically mq_send() and mq_recv() and all the other libc functions are just wrappers).
 The destination and function is passed in %rax.
-When destination is SRV_CORE (0) and function is SYS_recv (0xFFF), it receives messages.
+When destination is SRV_CORE (0) and function is SYS_recv (0x7FFF), it receives messages.
 Any other value sends.

-The arguments are stored and read in System V ABI way, with two exception: %rcx is clobbered by the syscall instruction, so it must be passed in %rbx.
-The destination task and the function code are aggregated into one argument in %rax.
+The arguments are stored and read in System V ABI way, with one exception: %rcx is clobbered by the syscall instruction, so it must be passed in %rbx.
 ```
 %rax= (pid_t task) << 16 | function,
 %rdi= arg0/ptr